E-commerce

 Install the channel app, permissions, correct external accounts

-Connection log: no personal account used by mistake
+Connection log: no personal account by mistake

 Distribution